a5k-gwc/skulls/branches/skulls-0.2.7c/admin/readme.txt

 1. Delete old skulls.php in your web server
 2. Send updated files inside admin directory to your web server
 3. Go on http://name_of_your_web_server/admin/update.php in your browser
-4. Send all updated files to your web server
+4. Send all updated files to your web server (Copy the things that you have changed in the new vars.php)
 5. Go on http://name_of_your_web_server/skulls.php in your browser, if you don't see any error you are OK

 If you need more help ask here: http://sourceforge.net/forum/forum.php?forum_id=522656